Year End Accounts - FAQs

 If the gross yearly income of your charity is over £25,000, then you will need your accounts to be independently examined.

-Whilst the creation of year-end accounts and the independent examination of year-end accounts are two separate tasks, typically most charities pay an Independent Examiner to take care of both tasks.
+Top Tip: The creation of year end accounts and the independent examination of year end accounts are two separate tasks.

-What do I do with my signed-off year-end accounts?
+What do I do with my signed-off year end accounts?

-Once your accounts are completed, they will need to be submitted to the Charity Commission (and Companies House too if your charity is a charitable company).
-Signed-off accounts must be submitted within 10 months of each financial year-end to the Charity Commission, and within 9 months to Companies House, if applicable.
+Signed-off accounts must be submitted within 10 months of each financial year end to the Charity Commission, and within 9 months to Companies House, if applicable.